Travel guides to SpainGuide to Leon

 • Basílica de San Isidoro: Romanic church in San Isidoro Plaza witha beautiful façade and an 11th-century baptism font.
 It has an interesting museum and pantheon of St. Isidoro with sculptures, works of art, medieval textiles and the magnificent Royal Pantheon where a total of 23 kings and queens of Leon, 12 princes and princesses and nine counts were buried and whose tall arches are covered in beautiful paintings.

 • MUSAC: Impressive modern art gallery with exhibitions of well-known Spanish and international artists.
-Each year the museum hosts FIMA, an international music festival.
+Eachyear the museum hosts FIMA, an international music festival.

-• Fundación Vela Zanetti: This 12th century mansion houses the collection of works of the internationally renowned artist Vela Zanetti who, although he was born in Burgos, lived for most of his life in Leon.
+• Fundación Vela Zanetti: This 12th century mansion houses the collection of works of the internationally renowned artist Vela Zanetti who, although he was born in Burgos, lived for most of his life in León.

 • Palacio de los Guzmanes: Luxurious 16th century building with beautiful indoor patio, this building serves as headquarters to the provincial parliament.

-Where to stay in Leon: Visitors to Leon who can afford to give themselves a treat should definitely stay at the Parador in Leon, Hostal San Marcos.
+Visitors to León who can afford to give themselves a treat should definitely stay at the Parador in León, Hostal San Marcos.

 A wonderful hotel and one of the best paradores in Spain.
 Look out for special offers and treat yourself to an unforgettable break in what is more like a museum than a hotel.

-For other possibilities, see Hotels in Leon or search in the box on the right.
+For other possibilities, see Hotels in León or search in the box on the right.

 logo Bookingslogo Bookings